rust-lang/book/nostarch/chapter10.md

 }
 ```

 This definition should now make more sense to you.
-As you can see, `Option<T>`
+As you can see, the
-is an enum that is generic over type `T` and has two variants: `Some`, which
+`Option<T>` enum is generic over type `T` and has two variants: `Some`, which
 holds one value of type `T`, and a `None` variant that doesn’t hold any value.
-By using the `Option<T>` enum, we can express the abstract concept of having an
+By using the `Option<T>` enum, we can express the abstract concept of an
 optional value, and because `Option<T>` is generic, we can use this abstraction
 no matter what the type of the optional value is.